pupspulver/php-ip-loockup/README.md

 # PHP IP Lookup
 ### Whats is that?
 It's a simple PHP file to know your IP address.
-It also shows you more info using a Geolocation Plugin, like the timezone, your Internet provider or your aprox. location.
-The location is displayed in a OpenStreet Map, and the other info is displayed in a Html table.
+It also shows you more info, like the timezone, your Internet provider or your aprox. location using a Geolocation Plugin.
+The location is displayed in a OpenStreet Map, and the other info in a Html table.

 It's also optimized for phones and tablets using the 'Mobile_Detect.php' file.
 It automaticaly detects if you're using a phone or not!

 This is a very simple and fancy way to display this info.
-This is a example executing thsi script in Worpress: https://peekip.ml.
+This is a example executing the script in Worpress: https://peekip.ml.

 ### Requirements
 - PHP 7 or higher